noobaa/noobaa-core/src/test/framework/README.md

 2) --FLOW_FILE - Optional, provide an alternate scenario file.
 If not supplied will use flow.js

-## Istanbul_coverage
+## Coverage
+We use Istanbul.js for coverage reporting by using its require hook and code instrumentation - see src/util/coverage_utils.js for details.
-Istanbul coverage hooks and instruments our code for the purpose of coverage reports.
-It is being required by each server (and each member of the node cluster) in cases TESTRUN is true (the Runner sets the supervisor to run services with --TESTRUN beginning and removes it upon completion and restarts the services)
+The Runner sets the supervisor to run services with --TESTRUN at the beginning of the test and removes it upon completion (restarting on change).

-It defines the coverageVariable for istanbul to be 'NOOBAA_COV'
+When --TESTRUN is passed to the process our servers will setup coverage collection (global.NOOBAA_COV is used by istanbul for the collection).
+At the end of the test, the Runner will fetch the coverage data from all the servers (see debug_api get_coverage_data()) and merged all the data to create a combined report.

 ## Flow.js
 flow.js is the description of the run, it is build as an array of steps, running sequentially.